 Clearly not all of this is the Treasury’s responsibility, and experience tells us that achieving systemic change will not be delivered without addressing wider political and institutional barriers.
 This could be achieved in a number of ways.

 For example, WWF-UK would like to see the establishment of a new independent statutory Office for Environmental Responsibility to advise the government (alongside the Office for Budgetary Responsibility and other agencies) on the economic/fiscal implications of natural capital stocks (including risks, liabilities and investment requirements) and appropriate policy targets and response, to scrutinize compliance of wider government policy with these targets, and to monitor and report publically on government performance.

 Of course, indicators are of no use without targets.
 Once the right indicators are in place, robust targets should be established to help drive government action and boost investor confidence in emerging markets.

 A recent report by a team of leading UK economists highlighted the choice: kick-start green innovation by sending clearer policy signals to investors – or dither and lock ourselves further into unsustainable development pathways which will incur spiraling costs down the line[vii].
 The clear message is: economies that actively drive the transition through decisive policy action will gain substantially.

 Future budgets will be different

 WWF-UK will launch a report in February 2015 (ahead of the Budget on 18th March) setting out a suite of policy measures that the Chancellor could implement to help drive the transition.
-The report will focus on policies that recognise and maximise the potential economic contribution of our natural capital to the nation’s prosperity, and which position us to perform better in a carbon and resource constrained global economy.
+The report will focus on policies that recognize and maximize the potential economic contribution of our natural capital to the nation’s prosperity, and which position us to perform better in carbon and resource-constrained global economy.

 If you would like to know any more about this or any other WWF-UK work, please do get in touch.